mminer/mminer.github.com/_posts/2020-10-04-mister-sandman.md

 <img alt="Olivia's Ghost tree miniature" srcset="/images/olivias-ghost-tree-miniature.jpg 1x, /images/olivias-ghost-tree-miniature@2x.jpg 2x" src="/images/olivias-ghost-tree-miniature.jpg">

 I was fortunate to help shoot the accompanying vignette *[Olivia's Ghost](https://www.youtube.com/watch?v=iOECfjQHcHo)*.
-For the feature I'll reprise my role as <abbr title="Digital Imaging Technician">DIT</abbr> / on-set editor / guy who loiters incessantly around craft services.
+For the feature I'll reprise my role as DIT / on-set editor / guy who loiters incessantly around craft services.

 <img alt="Olivia's Ghost film shoot" srcset="/images/olivias-ghost-shoot.jpg 1x, /images/olivias-ghost-shoot@2x.jpg 2x" src="/images/olivias-ghost-shoot.jpg">

 Filmmaking is an expensive undertaking, what with all the grips and gaffers and so forth, so during October the *Mister Sandman* team is running a fundraising drive at [SomnusMortum.com](http://somnusmortum.com).
 If you like horror films or indie filmmaking, you should donate!
 Hell, you should donate even if you despise movies and scary things.
 The world needs more art.

+*[DIT]: Digital Imaging Technician